Information about archaeology and the planning process in Southampton.

 We assess proposed developments and current planning applications to determine their likely impact on known or potential archaeological remains.
 To do this, we consult the Historic Environment Record (HER) database, maps and other sources of information.
 Where development may affect archaeological remains we make a recommendation to the planning authority or developer or whether an application should be accepted or rejected, and on the planning conditions required to ensure that an appropriate level of archaeological investigation is carried out.

 Pre-application advice: Anyone thinking of developing a site is encouraged to discuss the implications with us before submitting a planning application.
 It is sometimes possible to reduce the threat to archaeological remains by redesigning foundations, services, etc. We can give advice on this, and on what information is required to support an application.
+Please see the pre-application advice page for details of this planning service.

 Heritage Statement: Planning applications for sites of archaeological potential must be accompanied by a Heritage Statement.
 You will be advised on this if you submit a formal pre-application enquiry.
 A Heritage Statement can include a desk-based assessment of existing information and sometimes a limited site investigation.